CARDIAC ANATOMY AND FUNCTION

 The DIRECT result of vasoconstriction, (that is, increasing the systemic pressure to be overcome) is increased afterload--that is, the increased systemic pressure which the ventricle must overcome to continue pumping.

-This pressure--the afterload--is contained in the volume--the preload-- as related to the next contraction; volume distends, and the ventricle--thanks to the preload--will beat stronger due to the increased stretch on the myocardium from the secondary increased preload (from the primary increased afterload).
+This pressure--the afterload--is contained in the volume--the preload-- as related to the next contraction; volume distends, and the ventricle--thanks to the preload--will beat stronger due to the increased stretch on the myocardium from the secondary increased preload (from the primarily increased afterload).